• Art Magazine

 Indigo dyeing

 One square meter of 23-ounce denim from Samurai Jeans weighs 780 grams—three times as much as regular jeans.
-The warp threads are set so tightly that there are 100 threads per inch.
-By comparison, standard denim has 60 threads.
+The warp threads are so tightly woven that there are 100 threads per inch.
+For comparison, standard denim has 60 threads.
 This density not only makes the fabric robust but also gives it a three-dimensional texture that shimmers differently depending on the light.

 The seams reveal the handcraftsmanship: flat-felled seams are folded over twice and sewn with thick cotton thread.
 The pockets are reinforced with hidden rivets, the buttonholes hand-stitched.
 Studio D'Artisan even sews the inner pockets from selvedge scraps – details that no one sees, but everyone feels.